groverkaran/django-comments-tree/docs/tutorial.rst

 Tutorial
 ========

-This tutorial guides you through the steps to use every feature of django-comments-xtd together with the `Django Comments Framework <https://github.com/django/django-contrib-comments>`_.
-The Django project used throughout the tutorial is available to `download <https://github.com/danirus/django-comments-xtd/raw/master/example/tutorial.tar.gz>`_.
-Following the tutorial will take about an hour, and it is highly recommended to get a comprehensive understanding of django-comments-xtd.
+This tutorial guides you through the steps to use every feature of django-comments-tree together with the `Django Comments Framework <https://github.com/django/django-contrib-comments>`_.
+The Django project used throughout the tutorial is available to `download <https://github.com/sharpertool/django-comments-tree/raw/master/example/tutorial.tar.gz>`_.
+Following the tutorial will take about an hour, and it is highly recommended to get a comprehensive understanding of django-comments-tree.

 .. contents:: Table of Contents
    :depth: 3